 Check to see whether the associated layers have a renderer that is based on an expression.
 To do so, follow these steps:

-- Open My Content and choose to View item details for the feature layer.
+- Open the My Content tab of the content page and choose to View item details for the feature layer.

 - Click the Visualization tab.